 Disable WebRTC in Chrome

 You could not disable WebRTC in the chrome browser on your desktop by changing the privacy settings.
 Therefore you are just left with the option to download a Chrome extension.
-If you are a user of Google Chrome or a Chromium-based browser than WebRTC Leak Prevent could be an intelligent choice.
+If you are a user of Google Chrome or a Chromium-based browser then WebRTC Leak Prevent could be an intelligent choice.

 On your Android device, type the URL chrome://flags/#disable-webrtc on the Chrome application.
 There is an option of “WebRTC STUN origin header” from the appeared list and then disable it.
 As an additional safety measure, you could also disable the WebRTC Hardware Video Encoding/Decoding option.

-How To Check Your WebRTC Leak
+How to check your WebRTC Leak

-Most probably a user would remain concerned and confused about the WebRTC leak even if he has disabled WebRTC in his/her browser.
+Most probably, a user would remain concerned and confused about the WebRTC leak even if he has disabled WebRTC in his/her browser.

 A simple way to check WebRTC leaks is to visit the site http://ipleak.net.
 Whether you have enabled a VPN or have disabled the WebRTC from browser settings, you must see the results as shown below;

-However, if your browser is affected then you would be shown the results displaying your real IP address.
+However, if your browser is affected, then you would be shown the results displaying your real IP address.